1 - Overview

 • SSD_KMS/HDD_KMS: Additional encrypted volume using Samsung Cloud Platform KMS (Key Management System) encryption keys

-• Configured: Number of resources with Planned Compute set
+• Configured: Number of resources with Planned Compute configured

 AKHQ > Block StorageRequiredBlock Storage type to be used on the server where AKHQ is installed

-• Base OS: Area where the engine is installed
+• Base OS: area where the engine is installed

 AKHQ > AKHQ accountRequiredAKHQ account